zeropsio/recipe-es-golang-basic/README.md

     # It also means that you can enable a Zerops subdomain and access the service from the Internet.
     # You can even map public Internet domains with the option of automatic support for SSL certificates.
     httpSupport: true
-  # A command that should start your service.
-  # startCommand: ./bin/server
   # Repository that contains Golang code with build and deploy instructions.
   buildFromGit: https://github.com/zeropsio/recipe-es-golang-basic@main
 ```